BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 ## UserAccount Service
 ### 6.2 Create UserAccount EndPoint*
 * Accepts POST requests to /UserAccounts
-* Accepts data to create a new user account with a provided uaId, userType, email, hashed password, first name, last name, contact number, birthdate, gender, (optional)image and an inactive status.
+* Accepts data to create a new user account with a provided uaId, userType, email, hashed password, first name, last name, and an inactive status.
 Returns the new user account, including a unique user account ID (uaId) assigned by the user account service.
 * We have a utility class with a validation method, and a method to generate a new, unique user account ID (uaId).
-* For security concerns, we will validate that the provided customer ID and playlist name do not contain any invalid characters: ``` "'\ ```
+* For security concerns, we will validate that the provided user account ID(uaId) do not contain any invalid characters: ``` "'\ ```
-* If the user account ID contains any of the invalid characters, will throw an InvalidAttributeValueException.
+* If the user account ID contains any of the invalid characters, will throw an `InvalidAttributeValueException`.
 * This API must create the user account with an empty list of inbox.
 * [Sequence Diagram Here!](SequenceDiagrams/Create UserAccount.puml)